MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Remove-Alias.md

 - Script
 - A number relative to the current scope (0 through the number of scopes, where 0 is the current scope and 1 is its parent)

-Local is the default.
+Local is the default scope.
-For more information, see about_Scopes.
+For more information, see [about_Scopes](../microsoft.powershell.core/about/about_scopes.md).

 ```yaml
 Type: String